apache/jackrabbit/README.txt

    http://svn.apache.org/viewcvs/incubator/jackrabbit/trunk/

-The Jackrabbit main project is located in the "jacrabbit" subdirectory and the "contrib" subdirectory contains various additional modules and contributed projects.
+The Jackrabbit main project is located in the "jackrabbit" subdirectory and the "contrib" subdirectory contains various additional modules and contributed projects.